Call for Sessions

 - Create a Session Proposal.
 You just need a title and a short description.
 Specify the presenters of the session.

 - Fill in details for your session as you get new ideas and feedback from other participants and the organizers.
+In the experience level, please indicate the knowledge or experience level requested from the participants.
+A 1 for beginner level, a 2 for experienced, a 3 for mastery level.

 - In return, help other participants improve their session.
 We use the Perfection Game to give clear, constructive feedback.